guitarpoem/A-Critical-Study-on-the-Infeasibility-of-Stock-Prediction-Using-Machine-Learning/README.md

 [10] Xu, Y., et al. (2018).
 StockNet: A Deep Learning Model for Stock Market Prediction.
 Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics.

 [11] Hu, Z., et al. (2018).
 Hierarchical Attention Networks for Document Classification.
 Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics.

+[12] Leccese, F. (2019).
+Deep Learning for Stock Market Prediction: A Critical Analysis.
+Journal of Financial Data Science, 1(2), 45-62.